LET’S GO CRUISING!

 Is there a limited number of space?

-Yes, there is an absolute maximum of 30 people on the tour, but I try to keep it less than 25 people.
+Yes, there is an absolute maximum of 25 people on the tour.
 Obviously, sometimes the demand is high when cruise ships are around, and there’s only one of me!
-So to avoid any disappoint, book on TripAdvisor straight away or message me directly.
+So to avoid any disappoint, book in advance to make sure you get your ticket.

 The tour is sold out.
 What do I do?